Best Time to Visit Zhengding: Seasons, Weather and One-Day Planning

 Summer

 Summer is better if you plan a slower rhythm: indoor or shaded sites during the hot part of the day, then food streets and old-city walking later.
 Carry water and avoid building the entire itinerary around midday outdoor walking.
+A summer evening route can work well if your hotel and return transport are clear.

 Autumn